Aldo Ray: Saturday's Hero

-In April 1950 Columbia Studios sent a unit to San Francisco to look for some athletes to appear in a film they were making called Saturday's Hero (1951).
+In April 1950 Columbia Pictures sent a unit to San Francisco to look for some athletes to appear in a film they were making called Saturday's Hero (1951).
 Aldo's brother Guido saw an item in the San Francisco Chronicle about the auditions and asked his brother to drive him there.
 Director David Miller was more interested in Ray than in his brother because of his voice; also, Ray was comfortable talking to the camera owing to his political experience.
 He later recalled, "They... said, 'What's wrong with your voice kid?
 Are you sick?
 If you're sick you don't belong here.'
 I said, 'No, no, no, this is the way I've always spoken.'
 And they loved it."
 Ray would later retell this story in the trailer for Pat and Mike.

 Ray signed a contract and was sent to Los Angeles for a screen test.
 He was cast in the small role of a cynical college football player opposite John Derek and Donna Reed.

 Ray worked on the film between the primary and general elections.
-He was elected constable on 6 June.
+He was elected constable on June 6.
 "I was 23 and a sort of child bride to the voters," he later said.
 "The guy I ran against was a 16-year incumbent, and I destroyed him with 80 percent of the vote!
 I was going to work my way up to the U.S. Senate, see, and I would've, too."

 Columbia picked up its option on Ray's services and signed him to a seven-year contract.
 "Of all the people in the picture they took up only one option—mine," he said.
 "And I said, 'Thank you, goodbye.
 I'm going home where I can be a big fish in my small pond.
 You can take this town (Hollywood) and shove it."

 Columbia refused to release him from his contract and put him under suspension, giving him a leave of absence to work as constable.
 "I told them I couldn't care less, they could give me whatever they wanted," he said.
 Ray started his new job in November 1950.